Javier-Alfonso-DS/Javier-Alfonso-DS/README.md

 - 👋 Hi, I’m @Javier-Alfonso-DS
 - 👀 I’m interested in coding, bicycles, technology, books, series..
 - 🌱 I’m currently learning Python & Data-Science!
-- 📫 How to reach me?: by linkedin or email! (see below).
+- 📫 How to reach me?: check my linkedin profile! -> www.linkedin.com/in/javier-alfonso-lorenz

 <!---
 Javier-Alfonso-DS/Javier-Alfonso-DS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.